HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Methodology

 \subsection{Generative LLM predictor}

-The Generative LLM Predictor (GLP) aims to predict the correct entity from a set of candidates given a query triple.
-The query is typically formulated as a question derived from the query entity and relation.
-To simplify the design, we use an instruction-based prompt that directly asks the LLM to complete an incomplete triple by selecting an appropriate entity.
-Additionally, we inject the learned fused multimodal embeddings into the LLM to provide auxiliary information for prediction.
+The Generative LLM Predictor (GLP) aims to predict the correct entity from a set of candidates given an incomplete query triple.
+Each query is reformulated as a natural language question derived from the query entity and relation.
+We adopt an instruction prompt that directly asks the LLM to complete an incomplete triple by choosing the most suitable entity.

 \textbf{Prompt Template.} Taking the tail prediction scenario as an example, we first use HERR to retrieve the ranking of all candidates based on the query $(h_q, r_q, ?)$, ensuring that the resulting triples do not already exist in the MMKG.
 We then select the top-$k$ candidates, denoted as $C = [e_1, e_2, \ldots, e_k]$.
 A natural language question $Q$ is generated based on the query relation $r_q$ and entity $h_q$.
-Finally, we construct a prompt $P$ by combining the instruction $I$, the question $Q$, the candidate list $C$, and the fused embeddings $V$ of $h_q$ and each $e \in C$:
+Finally, we construct a prompt $P$ by combining the instruction $I$, the question $Q$, the candidate list $C$, and the entity descriptions $D$ (including text descriptions for $h_q$ and each $e \in C$, and the image for $h_q$ when using multimodal LLMs such as LLaMA-3-Vision):